MurphyPone/murphypone.github.io/src/content/garbage-collection.md

 ## Strategy

-The strategy we're going to employ uses a Breadth First Seach beginning at each of the roots, marking nodes as reachable from the root, then perform one sweep to determine how many bytes would be collected (objects not referenced by any nodes referenced by a root), and then a secondary sweep to determine how many additional bytes would be collected by removing the roots.
+The strategy we're going to employ uses a Breadth First Search beginning at each of the roots, marking nodes as reachable from the root, then perform one sweep to determine how many bytes would be collected (objects not referenced by any nodes referenced by a root), and then a secondary sweep to determine how many additional bytes would be collected by removing the roots.

 ### Building the Graph